Listening and Experience

 Moving away from reification.

 Over the course of our lifetime we’ve experienced a nearly uncountable number of thoughts, sights, sounds, and tastes, accumulated a vast bank of memories, undertaken a plethora of activities, and spoken enough words to fill volumes.
-The advantage of the Aggregates model is that it synopsizes these experiences using a modest number of mental processes that are present to all of us.
-It keeps us from getting bogged down in the vast ocean of content: our “stuff.”
+The advantage of the Aggregates model is that it synopsizes these experiences using a modest number of mental processes that are present with all of us.
+It keeps us from getting bogged down in the vast ocean of content: our ‘stuff’.
 And it points to a universality shared by us all irrespective of gender, race, age, or socialization.

 FORM